thuzarwin/open-data-sprints/docs/project-training.rst

 We'll know this project has been successfully completed when:

-- We have indetifined the users' experience, knowlegde gaps, and training needs and have met them by providing the essential tools
+- We have identified the users' experience, knowlegde gaps, and training needs and have met them by providing the essential tools
 	- We have updated training materials and focused on the essential courses.
 	- We have developed a training platform containing training materials that are easy accessible and user friendly to city employees and data liaisons. draft layout and preliminary review